tawesoft/morph/doc/mapping-go-structs-with-morph.md

 that maps Orange struct values back into Apple struct values.

-We could do this by reversing our steps, and applying StructMappers and FieldMappers in reverse order to undo the changes we've made.
+We could do this by reversing our steps, and applying StructMappers and FieldMappers in reverse order, that perform the opposite mappings, to undo the changes we've made.

 That would be a bit awkward, however, because all the fields on our Orange are now of type `int64` and it's difficult to discriminate between them.